ajschumacher/ajschumacher.github.io/20200715-communicate_immediately/index.md

 introduction.

-The one-line version of your message may be just a sketch, but a well-crafted paragraph let's you convey, [Pareto][]-style, a complete core message, missing only detail.
+The one-line version of your message may be just a sketch, but a well-crafted paragraph lets you convey, [Pareto][]-style, a complete core message, missing only detail.

 [Pareto]: https://en.wikipedia.org/wiki/Pareto_principle